 Breast augmentation is one of the most popular plastic surgeries for women.
 Patients frequently choose this procedure to increase the breast size, shape, or make one match the other.

-The most common breast augmentation procedure involves an incision in the breast crease to minimize visible scarring.
-Next, the surgeon creates a pocket for the breast implant either above or below the chest muscle.
+The most common augmentation procedure involves an incision in the breast crease to minimize visible scar tissue.
+Next, the surgeon creates a pocket for the implant either above or below the chest muscle.

 Finally, the incisions are closed and covered with bandages.

-Most breast augmentations go well, and patients are happy with the results and the breast augmentation recovery period.
+Most breast augmentations with breast implants go well, and patients are happy with the results and the breast augmentation recovery period.
 But if you’re thinking about this procedure, it’s critical to understand the risks before you move forward.
 Please keep reading to learn more.

 Most Common Breast Implant Complications

-Below are the most common complications of breast augmentation.
+Below are the most common complications and dangers of breast augmentation surgery.
 Your plastic surgeon should spend plenty of time reviewing the risks and answering any questions you have:

 Infection

-Infections after breast augmentation are rare, but they can cause serious complications.
+Infections after breast implants are rare, but they can cause serious complications.
 Infection may involve the incision, and signs include redness, swelling, fever, and pain.

 The surgeon will give you antibiotics to treat the infection.
 If that doesn’t work, you may need revision surgery.
 But you will probably need to wait three months before another implant is placed.